AdobeDocs/campaign-classic.en/help/technotes/acc-config-updates.md

 ## Campaign Client Console update

-Latest Gold Standard 11 build fixes a regression which prevented the usage of some components of the Clien Console, such as the date picker and images management in deliveries.
+Latest Gold Standard 11 build fixes a regression which prevented the usage of some components of the Client Console, such as the date picker and images management in deliveries.
 Console upgrade is mandatory.

 [Learn more](../rn/using/gold-standard.md).

 >[!NOTE]
 >
->This fix is also in the latest [19.1.8](../rn/using/release--19-1.md#release-19-1-8-build-9039), [19.2.4](../rn/using/release--19-2.md#release-19-2-4-build-9082) and [20.1.4](../rn/using/release--20-1.md#release-20-1-4-build-9126).
-The new Client Console for other versions will be available soon.
+>This fix is also available in the latest [19.1.8](../rn/using/release--19-1.md#release-19-1-8-build-9039), [19.2.4](../rn/using/release--19-2.md#release-19-2-4-build-9082) and [20.1.4](../rn/using/release--20-1.md#release-20-1-4-build-9126).

 ## Adobe Identity Management System (IMS) update